Smokes in the aircraft cabin (an AI illustration only)

 Pilots and cabin crew are trained to manage smoke and fume events by donning oxygen masks, locating the source, and diverting the flight if necessary.

-Airlines are required to report such incidents, and aviation authorities investigate to ensure safety before the aircraft is cleared to fly again.
+Airlines are also required to report such incidents, and aviation authorities would investigate to ensure safety before the aircraft is cleared to fly again.

-Smoke or toxic fumes can cause serious health risks, but in this Firefly case, all passengers were safely evacuated after landing.
+Smoke or toxic fumes can cause serious health risks, but in this Firefly case, it appears that all the passengers were safely evacuated without further incident after landing.